-Sometimes the rules will specify when nominations open and close for casual vacancy or insufficient nominations elections, however this is rare.
-If they do, you must comply with the time frames in the rulebook and the prescribed information will be in accordance with those timeframes.
+Sometimes an organisation’s rules will specify when nominations open and close for casual vacancy or insufficient nominations elections, however this is rare.
+If they do, you must comply with the timeframes in the rulebook and the prescribed information will be in accordance with those timeframes.

-Where the rulebook is silent, the two month time frame is unknown.
-In this case prescribed information should be lodged as soon as possible once you know the office is or will be vacant.
+Where the rulebook is silent, prescribed information should be lodged as soon as possible once the office is vacant.

-How do I lodge prescribed information two months before the 2nd or 3rd stage (collegiate) election?
+How do I lodge prescribed information for the 2nd or 3rd stage (collegiate) election?

-This means the prescribed information for the direct election and all collegiate elections are lodged at the same time.
+We strongly recommend that the prescribed information for all stages of an election – the direct election and all collegiate elections – are lodged at the same time (at least 2 months before nominations open in the first stage of the election).
 We can then arrange for every stage in one decision, and this allows the election to progress as quickly as possible.

-In what circumstances are extensions of time for lodgment of prescribed information granted?
+In what circumstances are extensions of time for lodgement of prescribed information granted?

-The application should explain the extenuating circumstances that will cause the prescribed information to be late.
-The Commissioner will determine on a case by case basis whether an extension should be granted or not.
+Applications for extensions of time for lodgement of prescribed information should explain the extenuating circumstances that will cause the prescribed information to be late.
+The Commissioner will determine on a case-by-case basis whether an extension should be granted.

-While the letter is designed to help organisations, the obligation to lodge prescribed information is a civil penalty provision and non-compliance can result in fines.
+While the letter is designed to help organisations, the obligation to lodge prescribed information rests with the organisation.
+This is a civil penalty provision and non-compliance can result in fines.

 How long does it take the ROC to process my election?

-Once the decision has been issued instructing the AEC to arrange the election, the ROC does not have any further role.
-For information about how long the election will take or what processes are involved please contact the AEC directly.
+Once the decision has been issued instructing the AEC to arrange the election, the ROC has no further role.
+For information about how long the election will take or what processes are involved please contact the AEC.